i05nagai/memorandum/language/english_speaking.md

     * air
     * make worse
     * fan out
+        * fan-out
+            * the number of inputs that can be connected to a specified output.
         * to speard over a wide area
             * The police fanned out over the west side of the park.
         * If a group of people fan out, they move in different directions from a single point.